-A strength-based, nationally standardized, valid and reliable tool created specifically for high school.
+A strength-based, valid and reliable social and emotional learning tool created specifically for high school students.

 Why Should I Use the DESSA-HSE?

 Research-Based: The DESSA-HSE is both nationally standardized and norm-referenced.
 In addition, it exceeds the recommended standard for rater reliability and assessment validity.
 For more specific information, see below.

 CASEL Aligned: Aperture Education’s 8 social and emotional learning (SEL) competencies are directly aligned to the Collaborative for Academic, Social and Emotional Learning’s (CASEL) highly-regarded five SEL competency framework.